 Over the 170 years of the America's Cup, fashions have changed.
 What were fashionable kids your age wearing in 1911?
 And 1951?
 And what do you think kids will be wearing 30 years from now?

 When it comes to choosing clothes to wear in a yacht race, a sailor's top priority is to stay dry and warm.
 Back in 1851, wool was the fabric of choice because of its warmth, and its fibres are naturally covered in a moisture-repelling oil called lanolin.
 Sailors also wore oilskin coats - originally made from old canvas sails painted in a mixture of linseed oil and wax.
-Today, just as the design of their yachts has been transformed, so have the sailor's clothes.
-What are sailors wearing on AC75?
-How do the high tech fabrics keep them warm and dry?
+These days, just as the design of their yachts has been transformed, so have the sailor's clothes.
+What were sailors wearing on the AC75?
+How did the high tech fabrics keep them warm and dry?

 On Christmas eve of 1994, the head of Team New Zealand, Sir Peter Blake, was given a pair of red socks which he wore to victory in the first America's Cup race in San Diego.
 On one occasion when he was injured, there were no red socks on board, and the black boat lost.
 So the rest of the crew started wearing red socks and continued to win.
 To show their support for the challenge, New Zealanders, from the prime minister to bus drivers and even the elephant at Auckland Zoo, all started wearing red socks.
 Sales of red socks raised half million dollars for the Team New Zealand campaign.

 Imagine you are in charge of getting the whole of New Zealand to support Team New Zealand.
 Can you think of a simple way that the country could show their support?
 Could it be by wearing special clothing?
 Perhaps you could write your own waiata or haka to sing when Team New Zealand is about to start a race?
 Or maybe you could compose a karakia for the protection of our sailors?